Alex Winter: Acting & directing

-In 2018, Winter released two documentaries, The Panama Papers, about the Panama Papers, and Trust Machine: The Story of Blockchain, which premiered in Los Angeles on November 16, 2018.
+In 2018, Winter released two documentaries; multiple award-winner The Panama Papers, executive produced by Laura Poitras, about the largest global corruption scandal in history, and the journalists who worked in secret and at considerable risk to break the story.
+And Trust Machine: The Story of Blockchain.
 In July 2015, Winter began work on a biographical documentary of the rock guitarist and composer Frank Zappa.
 The Zappa Family Trust publicly gave its approval to Winter's plans for the film.
 Released on November 27, 2020, Zappa was the first documentary with access to his archives, and was the highest funded documentary in crowdfunding history, via Kickstarter.
+The film was a Critics Pick in the New York Times, and nominated for Best Music Documentary by the Critics Choice Awards.

+In 2020, Winter also released his feature documentary, Showbiz Kids, which premiered on HBO to positive reviews, garnering a Critics Choice nomination for Best Score by Tweedy.